4tkbytes/hysterical/README.md

 # hysterical
-A cross-platform library (and bin) for fetching hardware and software information
+A cross-platform lightweight Rust library (and bin) for fetching hardware and software information, or as a Rust alternative to the C++ hwinfo library.